thechelsuk/uk.thechels/_posts/2020-09-05-classes-in-python.md

         self.angle = self.interior_angles/self.sides
 ```

-In the above snippet we have assigned variables and does some geometry.
+In the above snippet we have assigned variables and done some geometry.

 Next we will create a method called `draw`